jjastrz14/Destiny-Memory-simulator/README.md

 ## License and Disclaimer

-This is not an officially supported Politecnico di Milano product.
+This is not a Politecnico di Milano product.

 Copyright 2024 Politecnico di Milano.